Michael-Cowie/RadixFitnessFrontend/contribution.md

 A quick note on the folder structure is as follows,

+### UI Components

+Many UI components use MUI.
+The MUI library is a React component library that implements Google’s Material Design, frequently used components are buttons and inputs.

 ### Atoms

-Components inside the `src/atoms` location are very specific components that are *tiny* are are generally used *within a molecule*.
+Components inside the `src/atoms` location are very specific components that are *tiny* and are generally used *within a molecule*.
 It contains the smallest and most basic building blocks of the application, such as buttons, inputs.
 Atoms should be highly reusable and not contain any business logic.

 ### Molecule